Pink-collar worker: Pay

-A single woman working in a factory in the early 20th century earned less than $8 a week, which is equivalent to roughly less than $98 dollars a week today.
+A single woman working in a factory in the early 20th century earned less than $8 a week, which is equivalent to roughly less than $98 a week today.
 If the woman was absent or was late, employers penalized them by docking their pay.
 These women would live in boarding houses costing $1.50 a week, waking at 5:30 a.m. to start their ten-hour work day.
 When women entered the paid workforce in the 1920s they were paid less than men because employers thought the women's jobs were temporary.
 Employers also paid women less than men because they believed in the "Pin Money Theory", which said that women's earnings were secondary to that of their male counterparts.
 Married working women experienced lopsided stress and overload because they were still responsible for the majority of the housework and taking care of the children.
 This left women isolated and subjected them to their husband's control.

 In the early 1900s women's pay was one to three dollars a week and much of that went to living expenses.
 In the 1900s female tobacco strippers earned five dollars a week, half of what their male coworkers made and seamstresses made six to seven dollars a week compared to a cutter's salary of $16.
 This differed from women working in factories in the 1900s as they were paid by the piece, not receiving a fixed weekly wage.
 Those that were pinching pennies pushed themselves to produce more product so that they earned more money.
 Women who earned enough to live on found it impossible to keep their salary rate from being reduced because bosses often made "mistakes" in computing a worker's piece rate.
 As well as this, women who received this kind of treatment did not disagree for fear of losing their jobs.
 Employers would frequently deduct pay for work they deemed imperfect and for simply trying to lighten the mood by laughing or talking while they worked.
 In the 1937 a woman's average yearly salary was $525 compared to a man's salary of $1,027.
 In the 1940s two-thirds of the women who were in the labor force suffered a decrease in earnings; the average weekly paychecks fell from $50 to $37.
 This gap in wage stayed consistent, as women in 1991 only earned seventy percent of what men earned regardless of their education.

 Later on in the 1970s and 1980s as women began to fight for equality, they fought against discrimination in jobs where women worked and the educational institutions that would lead to those jobs.
 In 1973 the average salaries for women were 57% compared to those of men, but this gender earnings gap was especially noticeable in pink-collar jobs where the largest number of women were employed.
 Women were given routine, less responsible jobs available and often with a lower pay than men.
 These jobs were monotonous and mechanical often with assembly-line procedures.